-R. Randolph was this morning ap-A. R. Randolph was this morning ap-pointed chief clerk of the claim de-partment, Oregon Short Line, to suc-ceed John Burleigh, who recently re-signed to take the position of claim agent for the American Smelting & Refining company in New York.
-The appointment goes into effect today.
+A. R. Randolph was this morning ap-A. R. Randolph was this morning ap-pointed chief clerk of the claim de-partment, Oregon Short Line, to suc-ceed John Burleigh, who recently re-signed to take the position of claim agent for the American Smelting & Refining company in New York.
+The approximate and the first statement of the second appointment goes into effect today.

-appointment goes into effect today.
-The newly appointed chief clerk is well known in this city, having been connected with the Oregon Short Line since December, 1837, in the capacity of rate clerk in the freight claim de-partment.
-Prior to that time he was in the employ of the Northern Pacific; at the time he left that road to come to Salt Lake he was eacher at Butto Salt Lake he was cashier at Butte ation.
-Mr. Randolph has also been associated with the Chicago & Alton and the Union Pacific during his railroad career.
-He is a prominent mem-ber of the local organization of the Knights of Pythias, is universally popu-iar and his appointment is regarded as well merited promotion.
+The newly appointed chief clerk is well known in this city, having been connected with the Oregon Short Line since December, 1897, in the capacity of rate clerk in the freight claim department.
+Frior to that time he was in the employ of the Northern Pacific; at the time he left that road to come to Salt Lake he was cashier at Butte station.
+Mr. Randolph has also been associated with the Chicago & Alton and the Union Pacific during his rail-road career.
+He is a prominent menber of the local organization of the Knights of Pythias, is universally popuand his appointment is regarded as · well merited promotion.